mantishub/mantishub-docs/faq.rst

 - Go to MantisHub.com and click on "Log in" button in the navbar or browse directly to https://accounts.mantishub.com/.
 - Use the email address and password you used during signing up for MantisHub.
 - Click on "Add payment method" and complete the form.
-- Email 'support@mantishub.com' request converting your account to paid or use messaging '?' icon within MantisHub to request the same.
+- Email 'support@mantishub.com' requesting to convert your account to paid or use messaging '?' icon within MantisHub to request the same.

 How to create a project?
 ------------------------